Skip to main content

 Note

-Use of the Belgian RRN (national identity number) is subject to specific legislation.
-For certain uses, you must obtain specific authorisation by FOD/SPF IBZ.
+The use of the Belgian RRN (national identity number) is subject to specific legislation, which might require that you obtain specific authorisation by FOD/SPF IBZ.
 For more details, refer to the applicable laws (for example, this one or other updated, applicable laws).

 Available attributes

-Attributes (scopes in OIDC) allow your application to specify the desired set of user data for each identity verification process.
-The attributes an application should request depend on which user information your application needs.
+Attributes (known as scopes in OIDC) allow your application to specify the desired set of user data to request and verify for each identity verification process.
+The attributes you request depend on the user information you need to fulfil the scope of your application.
+The scope is linked to the itsme® service you want to use.

-After the end-user consents to share the requested attributes and completes an identity verification process, you can retrieve their personal details.
+After the end-user consents to sharing the requested attributes and completes an identity verification process, you can retrieve their personal details.

-The scopes/attributes you specify in your authorization request determine which itsme® service you trigger for your end-users.
-The tables on this page show which scopes/attributes result in an Authentication or an Identification service.
+The attributes you specify in an authorization request determine which itsme® service to use in an end-user authentication.
+The tables on this page show the attributes to use to trigger a service.

-For details about the itsme® services offered by Signicat, see the About itsme® documentation.
+For details about the itsme® services offered by Signicat and the user data available, visit the User data section in the About itsme® documentation.

 OIDC scopes and claims